nsbishop3/agent_empathy_happiness/README.md

 # agent_empathy_happiness
 Repo for the paper: THE EFFECT OF EMPATHY ON HAPPINESS IN SOCIAL NETWORKS: AN AGENT-BASED SIMULATION STUDY

-The data is too large for a free Github account, so the text file in the data folder gives the link to the google drive where the paper used to generate the graphics in the paper is stored.
+The data is too large for a free Github account, so the text file in the data folder gives the link to the google drive where the actual data used to generate the graphics in the paper is stored.

 All verification and validaiton techniques mentioned in the paper can be found within the scripts of this repo.